 Native city birds are like old childhood friends, their familiar presence is reassuring.
 I’ll always be smitten by the oriental magpie robin’s mellifluous evening song and appreciate the shy sunbirds that flicker in and out of my balcony like dancing sunbeams.
 But beyond these familiar faces, I’ve also longed to be bewitched by a star in whose presence I too would feel special.
 To be enamoured by a bird with a fascinating story, or one that had undertaken a perilous journey across continents to be with me.
 And if there was to be any chance of that exciting encounter with one of those enigmatic species, I knew at least I was in the right place.

 One of the most likely spots to sight birds in the city of Kolkata, is Rajarhat.
 On any given day, all-year-round, there are over a hundred species of birds among its tall grasses and swamps, which are also wintering grounds for migratory avian visitors.
 A few years back, the Siberian rubythroat that spends summers in the coniferous forest of Siberia, and more recently a rare desert wheatear’s sighting here sent the birdwatching community into a tizzy.
-Instantly this site became their favourite hangout.
+Instantly this site became a favourite hangout.

 But unlike professional birders with sophisticated equipment and a calendar marked for exclusive birding escapades, my bridge camera and lens don’t support long shots, and leave me with no other option but to wait by my window for my subject to come to me rather than pursue it.
 And as opposed to the inviting interiors of Rajarhat, adjacent New Town is more grey than green.
 When I moved here two years ago, the first time I looked out of the bedroom window of our flat on the fourth floor of our apartment building in New Town, the chances of sighting the star I was looking for here were as likely as expecting the dodo to return from extinction.